zero-to-mastery/resources/WebDesignResources.md

 - [Icons8](https://icons8.com/): Free icons, photos, and other.
 Ideal for finding icons with consistent and editable style.

+- [3dicons](https://www.3dicons.com/): A collection of over 5000 3D icons and characters with 4k resolution, each icon delivered in 5 color palettes, front and perspective views.

+- [iconshock](https://www.3dicons.com/): 2 Million+ professional icons library.
+Over 400+ icon sets in more than 30 styles, including Flat, Material, iOS, Glyph, Colorful, Window 10, Revamped Office, 3D Realistic, Isometric, & more!
+Most of the icons are vector and pixel perfect conveniently grouped in sets by industries, and our customs designs are even better :)

 ## Page and Button Effects, Hover effects

 - [Frosted Glass Effect](https://www.google.com/search?q=how+to+make+a+page+frosted+using+css&rlz=1C1CHBF_enUS795US796&oq=how+to+make+a+page+frosted+using+css&aqs=chrome..69i57.8310j1j15&sourceid=chrome&ie=UTF-8): How to make the frosted glass effect on web pages using CSS.